turingschool/mod-0-curriculum/session5/index.md

 <div class="try-it">
   <h3>Classes vs. Objects</h3>
-  <p>Here you will categorize a few real-world examples that are not related to software.
+  <p>Switching gears - Here you will categorize a few real-world examples that are not related to software.
 This is a chance to use what you've learned on something more abstract.
 On your own, categorize the following classes and objects.</p>
   <textarea name="">
 car, poodle, Ford Mustang, scrabble, tent, chess, game, Nissan Juke, rose, dog, daisy, shelter, chihuahua, orchid, apartment, bulldog, monopoly, flower, Honda Civic
   </textarea>